 When you bring your child for baptism, you will be asked to declare publicly on behalf of your child that you believe in God and that you will bring your child up to follow Jesus.
 You will be asked to answer on your child’s behalf, that you have decided to turn away from everything which is evil or sinful and to turn instead towards Christ.

 The declarations made by you and the child’s godparents will be made in front of the church congregation. the Christian community will promise to support you and pray for you and your child.

 What happens during the service?

-Your child’s baptism can either take place during a private service at 12:00 pm or the main Sunday service at 11.00am on the second or fourth Sunday of the month when we have communion.
+Your child’s baptism can either take place during a private service at 12:15pm (any Sunday) or the main Sunday service at 11.00am on the second or fourth Sunday of the month when we have communion.

 If you arrange the baptism during the main service, this means your child can be seen to be joining the family of the Church and be welcomed into its membership.
 In turn the Church will promise to support and pray for you and your child.

 Prior to your child’s baptism, you will be contacted by either the parish priest, a Lay Minister or Pastoral Assistant, who will arrange a visit to talk to you about baptism, the service, where to sit and when you need to move.
 Some parts of the service will be for the whole congregation to join, some will be for you and the godparents only.

 For the baptism itself, parents and godparents will be asked by the priest to gather either at the front of the church or around the font.
 The priest will ask the parents and godparents to make declarations on behalf of the child.